Skip to main content

 Frequently Asked Questions

-Metal Gear Survive is a survival shooter game with science fiction theme.
+Metal Gear Survive is a open world shooter game with horror, comedy, violence and science fiction themes.

 Metal Gear Survive is available on Xbox Series X|S, PC, PlayStation 5, PlayStation 4 and others.